+Our work makes the following contributions: \begin{enumerate} \item \textbf{A task-adaptive Laplacian for spectral GNNs.} We derive a discrete Laplacian $L_\mu$ whose entries depend on a learnable node-wise density $\mu$.
+This replaces the fixed graph Laplacian with a learned propagation operator that preserves the original topology.

+\item \textbf{Spectral control of propagation dynamics.} We characterize how the learned density $\mu$ reshapes the spectrum of $L_\mu$.
+Under a fixed normalization of $\mu$, this corresponds to redistributing spectral energy across modes.
+This changes the relative timing with which graph Fourier components are smoothed, providing a mechanism for delaying overmixing and modulating bottleneck-sensitive propagation.

+\item \textbf{A new family of spectral GNNs.} We introduce $\mu$-ChebNet and $\mu$-Stable-ChebNet, two architectures that jointly learn (i) propagation dynamics through the density $\mu$ and (ii) spectral filters through Chebyshev polynomials.
+These models bridge spectral and message-passing viewpoints: they retain the efficiency of polynomial spectral filtering, while propagation remains a local diffusion process along existing edges, now governed by a learned task-adaptive Laplacian rather than the fixed graph Laplacian. \item \textbf{Extensive empirical evidence and interpretability.} Across synthetic long‑range reasoning tasks and real-world benchmarks, our models are competitive with strong spectral baselines, with the most consistent gains obtained when the learned Laplacian is combined with stability constraints.
+The learned node-wise density $\mu$ also provides an interpretable graph signal, revealing where propagation is strengthened or attenuated for a given task. \end{enumerate}

-\paragraph{Outline} Section \ref{sec:background} reviews background on graph Laplacians, advection–diffusion dynamics, and Chebyshev spectral filters.
-Section \ref{sec:BE-graph-Laplacians} introduces the Bakry–Émery Laplacian on graphs, analyzes its spectral properties, and shows how it enhances standard spectral GNNs, leading to our $\mu$‑ChebNet architecture whose results we show in Section \ref{seq:experiments}.
-The latter benchmarks our model on synthetic and real‑world tasks.
-We conclude by illustrating how the learned potential provides a simple and interpretable mechanism for task‑dependent routing.
+\paragraph{Outline} Section \ref{sec:background} reviews background on graph Laplacians, diffusive dynamics, and Chebyshev spectral filters.
+Section \ref{sec:BE-graph-Laplacians} introduces the weighted Laplacian on graphs, analyzes its spectral properties, and shows how it enhances standard spectral GNNs, leading to our $\mu$-ChebNet architecture whose results we present in Section \ref{seq:experiments}.
+The latter benchmarks our model on synthetic and real-world tasks.
+We conclude by illustrating how the learned weight function provides a simple and interpretable mechanism for task-dependent routing.